Anjok07/ultimatevocalremovergui/README.md

 - The application will automatically remember your settings when closed.
 - Conversion times will significantly depend on your hardware.
+- The application relies on Sox - Sound Exchange for Noise Reduction.
+- This application relies on FFmpeg to process non-wav audio files.
-  - **Note:** This application will *not* be friendly to older or budget hardware.
+- This application will *not* be friendly to older or budget hardware.
 Please proceed with caution!
 Please pay attention to your PC and make sure it doesn't overheat. ***We are not responsible for any hardware damage.***

+## Change Log

+- **v4 vs. v5**
+   - The v5 models significantly outperform the v4 models.
+   - The extraction's aggressiveness can be adjusted using the "Aggression Setting."
+The default value of 10 is optimal for most tracks.
+   - All v2 and v4 models have been removed.
+   - Ensemble Mode added - This allows the user to get the most robust result from each model.
+   - Stacked models have been entirely removed.
+     The new aggression setting and model ensembling have replaced the stacked model feature.
+   - The NFFT, HOP_SIZE, and SR values are now set internally.
+   - The MDX-NET AI engine and models have been added.
+     - This is a brand new feature added to the UVR GUI.
+     - 4 MDX-Net models trained by UVR developers are included in this package.
+     - The MDX-Net models provided were trained by the UVR core developers
+     - This network is less resource-intensive but incredibly powerful.
+     - MDX-Net is a Hybrid Waveform/Spectrogram network.

+## Troubleshooting

+### Common Issues

+- This application is only compatible with 64-bit platforms.
+- If FFmpeg is not installed, the application will throw an error if the user attempts to convert a non-WAV file.

+### Issue Reporting

+Please be as detailed as possible when posting a new issue.
+Navigate to the "Error Log" tab in the Help Guide for detailed error information that can be provided to us.

-## Manual Developer Installation
+## Manual Installation (For Developers)

 These instructions are for those installing UVR v5.2.0 **manually** only.

-1. Download & install Python 3.9.8 [here](https://www.python.org/ftp/python/3.9.8/python-3.9.8-amd64.exe) (Windows link)
+1. Download & install Python 3.9 or lower (but no lower than 3.6) [here](https://www.python.org/downloads/)
-    - **Note:** Ensure the *"Add Python 3.9 to PATH"* box is checked
+    - **Note:** Ensure the *"Add Python to PATH"* box is checked
 2. Download the Source code zip [here]()
 3. Download the models.zip [here]()
 4. Extract the *ultimatevocalremovergui-master* folder within ultimatevocalremovergui-master.zip where ever you wish.